-The ambitions of the Research Councils' and the other funders who endorse this 'Statement of Expectations for Postgraduate Training' are to continue to develop highly skilled researchers to achieve impact across the whole economy, as well as developing the next generation of researchers to maintain national capability.
-PhD training is supported through a number of mechanisms; however the principles set out below apply to all students irrespective of mechanism.
+The ambitions of UKRI and the other funders1 who endorse this 'Statement of Expectations for Postgraduate Training' are to continue to develop highly skilled researchers to achieve impact across the whole economy, as well as developing the next generation of researchers to maintain national capability.
+Doctoral training is supported through a number of mechanisms; however the principles set out below apply to all students irrespective of mechanism.